mozilla/quality.mozilla.org/plugins/restrict-categories/readme.txt

 Improved the UI by separating the Roles and Users into their own tabs.

 = 1.9 =
-Added support for XML-RPC so categories are now restricted for mobile devices (i.e. WordPress iPhone app)
+Added support for XML-RPC so categories are now restricted for mobile devices (i.e. WordPress iPhone app).

 = 1.8 =
 Bug fix for WordPress 3.1 users that broke user restriction.